freedamoore/flutter-web-experiment/README.md

 With this project I will attempt to build a web page/app without any html, css or JS.
 Instead I will build it with Google's Flutter framework and the Dart programming language.

+The source code is in the /lib folder
+Make sure to install dependencies in pubspec.yaml file if cloning.

 ## These are the steps I took for set up on a Windows machine.